 A strategy is the brain of your business.
 It encompasses the core identity of your business and the steps you take to run it.
 Here, you write your plans of action in simple and precise statements.
 This includes:

 - Business identity: Here, you need to describe who you are and how you want your customers to identify you.
 This can include your business philosophy, company history, and mission and vision statement.

 - Problem: Specify the problem that your customers are facing.
 Try to be as specific as possible with the claims you make.
 It is vital to understand that a business’s success depends on its reliability to solve its customers’ problems.

 - Solution: Mention the solution to the problems you are tackling with your product.
 It’s important to note that your ultimate offering to the customer is not the product itself, but the benefit that it gives.

 - Market: Your brand identity determines which market you operate in and who your target audience is.
 To get a clear idea of who your ideal customer is, you must understand their values and priorities.
 To do so, it is advisable to create a solid customer profile first before you think about allocating resources to marketing.

 - Competition: It is necessary to keep a close eye on your competitors.
 In this step, you list down your top competitors, their USPs, their market share, and most importantly, how you are different than them.

-Tactics are the key to implement your strategies.
-They're primarily all your plans and marketing techniques to steer your business toward growth.
+Tactics are the key to implementing your strategies.
+They’re primarily all your plans and marketing techniques to steer your business toward growth.